Pranay229/Nova-Cloud-Tool-Hub/SECURITY.md

 #### ✅ Data Validation
 - Pydantic-style validation using TypeScript
 - Input sanitization on all user inputs
-- SQL injection prevention (Supabase parameterized queries)
+- Firestore SDK-enforced parameterization (no raw queries)

 ### 3. Security Headers